Found by AI

 How do you measure GEO success if AI platforms do not show click data?

-GEO performance is measured across four signal types: (1) AI citation frequency — manual testing of target queries across ChatGPT, Perplexity, and Google AI Overviews on a weekly basis; (2) AI referral traffic — sessions from AI platforms tracked via GA4 UTM parameters; (3) branded search volume — rising branded queries indicate AI-driven discovery; (4) conversion quality — AI search visitors convert at 4.4x the rate of traditional organic visitors (upGrowth, 2025), so even small AI traffic volumes produce measurable pipeline impact.
+GEO performance is measured across four signal types: (1) AI-search visibility - scheduled testing of target queries across ChatGPT, Perplexity, and Google AI Overviews; (2) AI referral traffic - sessions from AI platforms and UTM-attributed outbound clicks from controlled surfaces; (3) branded search volume - rising branded queries may indicate AI-driven discovery; (4) conversion quality - evaluated in the customer's analytics, CRM, or ecommerce stack rather than inferred from monitoring alone.

 What is the difference between how Perplexity and ChatGPT index content?

-Perplexity operates its own real-time web crawler (Sonar) and prioritizes content freshness, typically indexing and citing new optimized content within 1–2 weeks.
-ChatGPT relies primarily on Bing's index for real-time searches, meaning Bing indexation and a complete Bing Places listing are mandatory for local ChatGPT visibility.
-ChatGPT's broader knowledge base updates on a slower cycle, making citation improvements there visible over 6–12 weeks rather than days.
+Perplexity operates its own real-time web crawler (Sonar) and prioritizes content freshness, can index fresh content quickly in some cases.
+ChatGPT relies primarily on Bing's index for real-time searches, meaning Bing indexation and a complete Bing Places listing can materially affect local ChatGPT visibility.
+ChatGPT's broader knowledge base updates on a slower cycle, making changes there may show over longer time windows rather than days.

 Does GEO replace traditional SEO for local businesses?